Washington, DC Anesthesia Errors Lawyer

 How Can I Prevent Myself or a Loved One from Being the Victim of an Anesthesia Error?

-When patients undergo an operation or medical test, they put their trust in the doctors as well as hospital staff.
+When patients undergo an operation or medical test, they put their trust in doctors and hospital staff.
 During most medical procedures, particularly if the patient is under general anesthesia, they are unable to speak up if something is wrong.
-Fortunately, there are steps that a patient can take prior to surgery to reduce their odds of an anesthesia error.
+Fortunately, there are steps that patients can take before surgery to reduce their risk of an anesthesia error, such as finding out who their anesthesiologist will be, verifying their license and any disciplinary actions through the District of Columbia Department of Health License Search, giving honest answers about lifestyle factors that may affect anesthesia safety, and ensuring they fully understand the risks associated with the surgery and the anesthesia being used.
+While these steps can help, anesthesia mistakes can and do still occur, and if you or a loved one has been affected, our team is here to help you understand your legal rights.

 Patients can be vigilant, but anesthesia mistakes can and do still happen.
-If you or a loved one want to learn more about your legal rights, we’re here to help.
+If you or a loved one wants to learn more about your legal rights, we’re here to help.

-Are You Ready to Pursue an Anesthesia Malpractice Case?
+Are You Ready to Pursue a DC Anesthesia Malpractice Case?
 Call Regan Zambri Long Today

 At Regan Zambri Long, our entire practice is dedicated to representing clients who were injured due to someone else’s negligence.
 And that includes medical malpractice cases like anesthesia errors.